 - ½ teaspoon black peppercorns

-Instructions
+Cooking Instructions

 - Pour the chai syrup mixture into a mixing bowl using a fine-mesh strainer or a mesh bag.
-When refrigerated, funnel it base into a sealed jar with a cover and use it within 4 weeks.
+When refrigerated, funnel the base into a sealed jar with a cover and use it within 4 weeks.

-Notes
+Recipe Notes

 - If you are using tea bags, add the tea to the water to brew the tea, then add the sugar and bring it to a boil as stated in the recipe.
-Use at least three tea bags for every cup of sugar.
+Use at least three tea bags for every cup of water.

-- Also, remember that the longer the tea is steeped, the stronger the tannin concentration, resulting in a bitter unpalatable base.
+- Also, remember that the longer the tea is steeped, the stronger the tannin concentration, resulting in a bitter, unpalatable base.

-- If you use honey instead of sugar for chai skinny syrup, brew the tea in water and cool it down before stirring in the honey.
+- If you use honey instead of sugar for a chai skinny syrup, brew the tea in water and cool it down before stirring in the honey.

 Nutrition

 Calories have been calculated using an online calculator.
-Nutritional information offered on Honest Food Talks is for general information purposes and are only rough estimations.
+Nutritional information offered on Honest Food Talks is for general information purposes and is only a rough estimate.

 Leave a Reply